Complementarity between quantum entanglement, geometrical and dynamical appearances in N spin-$1/2$ system under all-range Ising model: Unitary evolution and the quantum state manifold of spin- system

 From the analysis of the Fig.\eqref{am} showing the G-curvature behavior with respect to the initial parameters $(\theta,N)$, we see that the state space geometry is symmetric with respect to the centerline at $\theta=\pi/2$, being the position with the minimal curvature.
 More specifically, in the region $\theta\in[0,\pi/2]$, the G-curvature declines and therefore the state space geometry takes the concave shape, whereas in the region $\theta\in[\pi/2,\pi]$, the G-curvature increases to its maximum value, and therefore the space geometry takes the convex shape.
 As a result, we infer that the $N$ spin-$1/2$ state space has a dumbbell-shape structure.
 Additionally, we notice that for $N>2$, the curvature takes negative values for certain values of $\theta$.
 This is congruent with the findings given in Ref. \cite{Krynytskyi2019}.
 Considering this fact, in addition to the existence of two singularities in the G-curvature \eqref{h}, we get to the conclusion that there are two conical flaws within the quantum phase space \eqref{f}; the first one is situated near to the location $\theta= 0$, whereas the second one is situated near to the location $\theta=\pi$.
 In light of these outcomes, let us now explore the topology associated with the space of $N$ spin-$1/2$ states \eqref{f}.
 To achieve this, we have to compute the integer Euler characteristic $\chi(\mathrm{M})$ ($\mathrm{M}$ stands for state space \eqref{f}) provided in the Gauss-Bonnet theorem as \cite{Kolodrubetz2013}

-where the geometric invariants $d\mathrm{S}$, $\mathrm{k}_{\mathrm{g}}$ and $d{l}$ denote, respectively, the surface element, geodesic curvature and line element.
+where the geometric invariants $d\mathrm{S}$, $\mathrm{k}_{\mathrm{g}}$ and $d{l}$ denote, respectively, the surface element, geodesic curvature, i.e., the curvature at the boundary of the state space \eqref{f}, and line element.
 Additionally, the first and second terms on the left-hand side of the equation \eqref{i} represent, respectively, the bulk and border contributions to the Euler characteristic identifying the state space topology.
 Furthermore, the Gauss-Bonnet theorem \eqref{i} can be established in terms of the state space geometry \eqref{f} in the form

-here $\Lambda$ standing for the Euler border integral including the conical flaws contribution.
+here $\Lambda$ denotes the Euler border integral including the conical flaws contribution.
 After a simple calculation, the Gauss-Bonnet theorem \eqref{j} reads as

 Therefore, to find the Euler characteristic $\chi$, we must first determine the Euler border integral $\Lambda$.
 For this purpose, we presume that the angular flaws are situated very near to the singular points $\theta=0, \pi$.
 In this view, the underlying metric \eqref{f} can be evaluated, in the vicinity of these two singular positions, upto the second order in $\theta$.
 Indeed, we obtain